GoogleCloudPlatform/batch-samples/compressing/README.md

 BUCKET_NAME="[BUCKET_NAME]"
 ```

-`envsubst` is needed.
-It is in the `gettext` package if you have not installed it.
+Run `starter.sh`.

-Run `starter.sh` when you are ready.
+Note: `envsubst` is used in the script.
+If `which envsubst` does not return the command path, try installing `gettext` package first.

 ```
 bash starter.sh
 ```

 All done!
-PDF files are now in the queue and will be compressed by Batch shortly.
-You can check the status in the cloud console and results in `gs://[BUCKET_NAME]/output`.
+PDF files are in the queue and will be compressed by Batch shortly.
+You can see job name and status in the Cloud Console as well.
+The compressed PDF will be in `gs://[BUCKET_NAME]/output`.

 ## What starter.sh do for you
 * Find PDF files in the bucket.